numaneto/AzNetwork-Labs/Mhub_Spokes_ARS_Injector/README.md

 ##### Results / Learnings :
 After the deployment process is completed, go to the Virtual Network Gateway and observe the BGP Peers.
 What should we expect?

-Routes from nPRD Spoke with ASPath originating from our NVA (ASPath set to 65020).
+Routes from nPRD Spoke with ASPath originating from our NVA.

 This route should be directed towards the private IP of the nPRD HUB Azure Firewall.